mrizaln/madbfs/README.md

 cmake --build --preset conan-release
 ```

-The built binary will be in `build/Release/` directory with the name `adbfsm`.
+The built binary will be in `build/Release/` directory with the name `madbfs`.
 You can place this binary anywhere you want (place it in PATH if you want it to be accessible from anywhere).

 ## Usage

 The help message can help you start using this program

 ```
-usage: adbfsm [options] <mountpoint>
+usage: madbfs [options] <mountpoint>

-Options for adbfsm:
+Options for madbfs:
     --serial=<s>         serial number of the device to mount (you can omit this [detection is similar to adb]) (will prompt if more than one device exists)